A String of Pearls

 A String of Pearls consists of five movements, each one depicting a different pearl, reflecting the jewel’s characteristics as well as its corresponding symbolism.
 The movements are fairly short and could be played by a late intermediate or advanced level student.
 The music is intended for pianists who particularly enjoy playing expressive and evocative music with a hint of minimalism.

-2. Black Pearls: These beautiful serene jewels originate from the black lip oyster, and are tinged with green, pink, blue,silver and yellow.
+Black Pearls: These beautiful serene jewels originate from the black lip oyster, and are tinged with green, pink, blue, silver and yellow.

-4. Pearl of Lao Tzu: Sacred connotations have been linked to this large legendary clam pearl.
+Pearl of Lao Tzu: Sacred connotations have been linked to this legendary clam pearl.

-I was delighted when Schott decided to publish this piece in their renowned Edition Schott series.
+I was delighted when Schott decided to publish this set in their renowned Edition Schott series.
 This series has featured some of the world’s greatest composers, many of whom currently publish or have published exclusively with Schott, including Richard Wagner, Igor Stravinsky, Paul Hindemith, Carl Orff, György Ligeti, Michael Tippett, Krzysztof Penderecki, and Mark-Anthony Turnage.
 However, there are few female composers featured in the series, and therefore I feel it’s an honour to be amongst such illustrious company.
-There has been much discussion recently about the lack of female composers, conductors, and, to some degree, writers (and piano professors) too, in the classical music profession.
-But as this issue is gradually highlighted, so we can hopefully look forward to a future of equality and inclusion.

 A String of Pearls was performed beautifully in a series of four concerts over the Summer given by my friends and colleagues pianists Samantha Ward and Maciej Raginia at the International Piano Festival and Summer School PIANO WEEK.
 They kindly made the following recordings at Rugby School in August.
 I hope you enjoy them.